Specialised Commissioning Patient and Public Voice (PPV) partner Clinical Reference Group (CRG) application pack

 Time commitment

-• Membership of the Clinical Reference Group (CRG) is for 12 months initially, at which point membership will be reviewed to agree a full term of three years in total
+• Membership of the group as a PPV Partner is for 12 months initially, at which point your tenure will be reviewed to agree a full term of three years

 • Meetings are mostly online and take place during working hours

-• Any in-person meetings are most likely to be in London
+• In-person meetings are likely to be in London

-• There are three online mandatory training courses which attract the honorarium and can be done in your own time.
+• There are three online mandatory training courses of 1-2 hours each which must be completed once you join.
+These attract an honorarium and can be done in your own time

 Support for PPV Partners

-• New PPV members are briefed ahead of their first CRG meeting
+• New PPV members are briefed ahead of their first group meeting by the lead commissioner

-• There are a range of learning and development opportunities available to PPV Partners
+• There are a range of optional learning and development opportunities available to PPV Partners

 Honorarium and expenses

-• Please contact england.voice-crg@nhs.netto discuss any support needs that you have.
+• Please contact england.voice-crg@nhs.net to discuss any support needs that you have.

 • You can claim an honorarium of £75 per half day and £150 per full day (unless you are attending in paid work time).
 The honorarium covers your travel time if required, pre-reading and meeting time.